YuxinWenRick/YuxinWenRick.github.io/index.md

 ---

 # About Me
-I am a Ph.D. student in Department of Computer Science at University of Maryland, College Park, advised by [Prof. Tom Goldstein](https://www.cs.umd.edu/~tomg/).
+I am a second-year Computer Science Ph.D. student at the University of Maryland, College Park, advised by [Prof. Tom Goldstein](https://www.cs.umd.edu/~tomg/).
-Before that, I received Bachelors of Science in Computer Science and Mathematics at University of Maryland, College Park with Magna Cum Laude in May 2021.
+Before that, I received Bachelors of Science in Computer Science and Mathematics at the University of Maryland, College Park with Magna Cum Laude in May 2021.

 I am interested in computer vision and machine learning.